SADGHOBLIN/nw-interiors-m1/TESTING.md

 ## Responsiveness

-I've tested my deployed project to check for responsiveness issues across mobile, tablet, and desktop.
+I've tested my deployed project to check for responsiveness issues across mobile, tablet, and desktop on the suitable devices.
+There were no major issues found and everything works as intended.

 | Page | Mobile | Tablet | Desktop | Notes |
 | --- | --- | --- | --- | --- |